huahaiy/xia/README.md

 Xia is built for the parts of your digital life that live beyond your local file
 system:

+- keeping long-term memory about people, projects, and ongoing work
 - researching the web and extracting structured information
 - signing into websites and using saved site logins
 - calling authenticated APIs through stored service connections
-- keeping long-term memory about people, projects, and ongoing work
 - running recurring background tasks on a schedule

 Xia is not a local computer-control agent.
 It does not access arbitrary files on your machine or drive your terminal like a coding assistant.
+User-initiated uploads and imports are supported, but they stay explicit and scoped.

 ## Quick Start